-Jesse oversees thought leadership and strategy for technology and innovation in Experian’s Consumer Information Services division.
-A seasoned marketer, he spent 12 years in the tech startup world specializing in company formation, product launch and various B2B and B2C marketing roles.
+Jesse leads product marketing for Experian Decision Analytics, where he is focused on strategy, sales enablement and demand generation across the unit's three lines of business: decisioning, analytics and fraud and identity.
+Previously, he oversaw marketing and strategy for Experian's new products and innovation.
+A seasoned marketer, before joining Experian, he spent 12 years in the tech startup world specializing in company formation, product launch and various B2B and B2C marketing roles.

 -- Jesse Hoggard